 … or am I?

-According to body fat calipers, I’m sitting at 12 percent body fat right now and have a 32-inch waste—not exactly Michael Moore territory.
+Body fat calipers show I’m sitting at 12 percent body fat right now and I have a 32-inch waste—not exactly Michael Moore territory.

 And he looks like this: